Mukesh01Coder/Museum-of-Candy/README.md

-# Museum-of-Candy-Project.github.io
+# Museum-of-Candy
 Main goal of this project was to make the grid responsive and change it accordingly to the screen size.
 It also does some cool stuff to the navbar!
-My site is ready to be published at https://mukesh01coder.github.io/Museum-of-Candy-Project/
+My site is ready to be published at https://mukesh01coder.github.io/Museum-of-Candy/